beartype/beartype/README.rst

    1 loop, best of 1: 6.42e+03 sec per loop

 Yes, ``6.42e+03 sec per loop == 6420 seconds == 107 minutes == 1 hour, 47
-minutes`` to check a single list.
+minutes`` to check a single list once.
 Yes, it's an uncommonly large list, but it's still just a list.
 This is the worst-case cost of a single call to a function decorated by a naïve runtime type checker.

 What does beartype do?
 ----------------------